Branding inconsistency is costing you a pretty penny

 Consistency is the key to a successful brand.
 Whether you’re an enterprise or startup, have 100 designers or a team of one, brand new or have been around for decades, this affects you.
 We know creating an intriguing, interesting, and creative brand appearance around tech can be challenging.
 As Paul Rand once said, “Don’t try to be original; just try to be good.”
 Here are some examples of brands who are doing it right:

-The common element these brands share is their steady appearance across all platforms – their website, social media platforms, emails, swag, trade shows, apps, etc. They have brand standards and they stick to them 100%.
+The common element these brands share is their steady appearance across all platforms – their website, social media platforms, emails, apps, trade shows, swag, and even physical products created through print on demand services.
+They have brand standards and they stick to them 100%.

 The negative impact of inconsistencies